Newspaper Page Text

 denly, the auto taking a complete

-somersualt on the slick rmad
+somersualt on the slick mad

-The injured man. who sayvs he
+The injured man wno says he

-was occupying the recar seat. wa
+was occupying the rear scat, wa

-thrown completely out. and was
+thrown completely out and was

 pinned beneath the machine.
 His